YuanSun-UoM/IPTpy/README.md

 IPTpy enables users to generate global anthropogenic emissions from CAMS or CEDS inventories for the FV dycore.
 Compared to the original, IPTpy offers greater flexibility by allowing users to generate specific species and specify data on a monthly basis.

-# Comparison of IPT and IPT-py
+# Comparison of IPT and IPTpy

 | Feature                                    | [IPT](https://github.com/NCAR/IPT)                           | [IPTpy](https://github.com/YuanSun-UoM/IPTpy)                |
 | ------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |